polarbeargo/cd0292-nd-0067-c3-angular-fundamentals-project-starter/README.md

 ## Development strategy

 We applied the `Observer` design pattern is already built into the core and is available through the EventEmitter class.
 It is used to create custom events in this Angular application.
-The Observer pattern allows components to communicate with each other without being tightly coupled, promoting a more modular and maintainable codebase.

 - The `async pipe` is used for subscribing to observables in `templates` and handling the lifecycle of subscriptions which is efficient in terms of memory management because it automatically handles subscriptions.
 - The `BehaviorSubject` is used to hold and manage `cart state`, providing the current value to subscribers which is is efficient for state management, especially when we `emit` the current value to new subscribers immediately which helps to maintain and update state across different `components` or `services`.

 1. The `*ngFor` directive iterates over the `products emitted` by the `products$` `observable` using the `async pipe` whenever the observable `emits` new data, the template will automatically update.
 2. Each product is passed to the ProductItemComponent via the product input binding.

-3. The (addToCart) output `event` from the ProductItemComponent is listened to in the ProductListComponent, and it calls the addToCart method with the `emitted` product.
+3. The `ProductService` is used to fetch the list of products from a static JSON file.
+It provides an `observable` that `emits` the product data, which is then consumed by the `ProductListComponent`.

-4. The `ProductService` is used to fetch the list of products from a static JSON file.
-It provides an observable that emits the product data, which is then consumed by the ProductListComponent.
+4. The CartComponent will use the `CartService` to manage the cart's state, display the items in the cart, and allow users to remove items or proceed to checkout the HTML template for the CartComponent.
+This template will display the items in the cart, the total price, and a checkout button to navigate to a checkout `form`.
-5. The CartComponent will use the `CartService` to manage the cart's state, display the items in the cart, and allow users to remove items or proceed to checkout the HTML template for the CartComponent.
-This template will display the items in the cart, the total price, and a checkout button to lauch a checkout `form` once subitted will clear the cart items display a confirmation success message.
+5. The `ConfirmationComponent` integrates with the `ngModelChange` and Angular `events` to provide real-time feedback to the user during the checkout process.
+By using Angular's `FormsModule` to handle form validation and submission.
+It collects user information and payment details, and upon successful submission, it clears the cart and displays a confirmation success message.

 ## Software Design Architecture
 ![](my-store/images/architecture-diagram.png)